 Show employers you value the global marketplace, traveling abroad for a few weeks or a full semester.

 You’re sure about a business career, just not so sure about your major.
 Accounting?
 Finance?
 Management?
 It can be hard to choose!
-With our Open Option program, incoming students can take up to two years to declare a major, ensuring they make the right choice for their personal interests and career goals.
+With our Undeclared Business program, incoming students can take up to two years to declare a major, ensuring they make the right choice for their personal interests and career goals.
 Even better, the program is designed to keep undeclared majors from losing time or credits.

 Stay on track by completing the same first- and second-year course requirements as declared majors do.